5 Best Pool Shock Treatments to Clean Your Pool

 Shocking a pool is a standard part of pool ownership and maintenance.
 When choosing a pool shock product, pay attention to the product’s compatibility with your type of pool.
 Vinyl liners, in particular, are vulnerable to damage from shock granules that may accumulate on the bottom of the pool.

 Every pool’s chemical balance is different, and it may take a few test runs with different formulas to determine the best pool shock for your pool.
-And while pool maintenance is a perfectly reasonably DIY task, we recommend that you periodically take a sample of your pool water to your local pool supply store, especially if you’re having a hard time getting pH and total alkalinity numbers where they should be.
+While pool maintenance is a perfectly reasonably DIY task, we recommend that you periodically take a sample of your pool water to your local pool supply store, especially if you’re having difficulty getting pH and total alkalinity numbers where they should be.
 At the supply store, they’ll analyze your water sample, diagnose any issues and recommend products to remediate any problems.

 Types of Pool Shock